Twenty years on, Brad Pitt could still play Tyler Durden.

 - Tarantino’s treatment of female characters in his other films – especially The Bride in Kill Bill, and particularly Shosana in Inglorious Basterds

 And likewise: the take that Tarantino underutilized Margot Robbie both also suggests a lack of agency in the actress, an A-list star who chose to take the part, and equates a lack of dialogue with a lack of character or cinematic presence.
-The film’s portrayal of Sharon Tate is deceptively slight – it’s not easy to make scenes like that actually play the way they do.

 As enjoyable and cringey as Leonardo DiCaprio‘s performance is, an older (or at least, older-looking) actor might have infused Rick Dalton with a more pungent, more particular scent of desperation and a crisis over his mounting generational irrelevance.

-The set and costume design are, of course, wonderful – and I don’t know this for sure, but I’m convinced all the audio grabs from radio and TV which soundtrack the scenes of stunt man Cliff Booth (Brad Pitt) driving around Hollywood come from QT’s own personal archives.
+The set and costume design are, of course, wonderful – and I don’t know this for sure, but I’m convinced all the audio grabs from radio and TV which soundtrack the scenes of stunt man Cliff Booth (Brad Pitt) driving around Hollywood come from Tarantino’s own personal archives.

-And the who’s-who of famous Hollywood actors who pass through the film, many for only a scene or two, is too dizzying to keep up with, and testament both to QT’s draw as a director, and his economy of character and story as a writer.
+And the who’s-who of famous Hollywood actors who pass through the film, many for only a scene or two, is too dizzying to keep up with, and testament both to Tarantino’s draw as a director, and his economy of character and story as a writer.